theminstack/styled/README.md

 I want a CSS-in-JS solution for React+TypeScript that meets the following requirements.

-- Strong types, without compromise for "convenience" features that don't belong in a style system.
+- Strong types, without compromise for "convenience" features that are out-of-scope for a style system.
 - Multiple instances can be used side-by-side without conflict (ie. component libraries).
 - Small and with zero dependencies to minimize bundling cost and risk.
 - Simple and opinionated API, which provides a single "correct" path to a goal.